AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/technicalSpecifications.md

 <img src="../images/frescoGrid.jpeg" style="height:200px">

+We chose not to use any glass or plexiglass to avoid reflections from the outside.
+This choice also reduces the weight of the wall.
+On a more practical note, the use of scotch tape makes it easy to adapt or change the fresco.

 ## Removal

 When the fresco will be removed or changed, it will probably leave some tape or marks on the wall.
 Removing the tape without damaging the wall will require a hair dryer.